Lung cancer care

 Lung cancer screenings

 Even if you quit smoking years ago, you’re still at a higher risk of developing lung cancer.
 With nearly a quarter of a million new cases of lung cancer being diagnosed each year, it’s essential to detect the disease early on.
 Our lung cancer screening program is easy and painless.
 It takes less than a minute and can find lung cancer in its early stages when treatment has the best chance of success.
-Our lung cancer screenings are for patients who are 55 to 80 years old and have a 30 pack per year history of smoking.
-That means you smoked one pack a day for 30 years, two packs a day for 15 years, etc. The screenings are for those who are current smokers or who have quit within the last 15 years.
+Our lung cancer screenings are for patients who are 50 – 80 years old and have a 20 pack per year history of smoking.
+That means you smoked one pack a day for 20 years: number of packs of cigarettes smoked per day x number of years smoked.
+The screenings are for those who are current smokers or who have quit within the last 15 years.
 You’ll need an order from your primary care physician for a lung cancer screening.

 I believe that as a survivor, I'm here to help other survivors let other survivors know that they can make it through.

 I have a family that’s with me all the way.
 As I walk through my treatment, they walk with me.